Jackaljkdan/pokernow-bot/README.md

 * add the build as a chrome extension

-* run the bot in the browser by click on the extension icon in chrome and then on the "start bot" button
+* run the bot in the browser by clicking on the extension icon in chrome and then on the "start bot" button

 If you want to edit the code to make your own bot, see the detailed instructions at the end of this readme.
 TL;DR implement the `getAction` function in `src/ai/ai.ts`.